 (F) post a copy of the most recent fire prevention inspection report, described in subparagraph (D) of this paragraph, in a conspicuous place in the facility.

+(g) Emergency Response System.

+(1) The facility director and designee must enroll in an emergency communication system in accordance with instructions from HHSC.

+(2) The facility must respond to requests for information received through the emergency communication system in the format established by HHSC.

 TITLE 26 HEALTH AND HUMAN SERVICES

 PART 1 HEALTH AND HUMAN SERVICES COMMISSION

+CHAPTER 565 HOME AND COMMUNITY-BASED SERVICES (HCS) PROGRAM AND COMMUNITY FIRST CHOICE (CFC)

+§565.1 Emergency Response System

+(a) The program provider designee must enroll in an emergency communication system in accordance with instructions from HHSC.

+(b) The program provider designee must respond to requests for information received through the emergency communication system in the format established by HHSC.

 TITLE 26 HEALTH AND HUMAN SERVICES